parminder-thindal-moj/parminder-thindal-moj/README.md

 Senior Data Scientst @ Ministry of Justice.

-Interesting in all things Python in Data Science or Engineering.
+Interested in all things Python in Data Science or Engineering.

 Technical Expertise:
 Languages: